 Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
 The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display.

-ANIMAL SCIENCE PROJECTS DIVISION

-Each county may send 2 entries from 50135 and 1 entry from 50137.
+ANIMAL SCIENCE Each county may submit 2 entries total from 50135A, 50135B; and 1 entry from 50137.